Max Chandler-Mather: Political career

 In May 2023, Independent MP Helen Haines and Liberal National MP Michelle Landry made complaints to the Speaker regarding personal attacks against him by Labor MPs in parliament, described as "vicious" by Haines.
 The attacks occurred in the context of dispute between Labor and the Greens about housing policy and rent caps.

 On 27 August 2024, Chandler-Mather took to the stage of a rally in Brisbane, protesting legislation passed in the parliament the previous week that put the construction divisions of the CFMEU under administration amid allegations of links to criminal motorcycle organisations.
 The rally included controversial placards comparing Prime Minister Anthony Albanese to Adolf Hitler.
 ABC journalist and commentator David Speers criticised Chandler-Mather's decision to appear at the rally, comparing it with Tony Abbott's appearance at a rally against the carbon tax where he stood in front of slogans "Ju-Liar, Bob Brown's bitch" and "Ditch the Witch".
 Chandler-Mather praised construction workers for rallying, and invited them to become "part of a political movement that takes on developers and the banks, and redistributes that wealth in favour of ordinary, working people."
-Chandler-Mather claimed his participation in the rally was to defend due process, and that he was "appalled by allegations of corruption and misogyny" in the union.
+Chandler-Mather said his participation in the rally was to defend due process, and that he was "appalled by allegations of corruption and misogyny" in the union.

-Chandler-Mather re-contested Griffith at the 2025 Australian federal election, but despite receiving a minor 2.9% swing against his primary vote, failed to get re-elected after a collapse in the Liberal Party vote supported a sizeable swing towards the Labor Party.
+Chandler-Mather re-contested Griffith at the 2025 Australian federal election, and received a 2.9% swing against his primary vote.
+He failed to get re-elected after a collapse in the Liberal Party vote supported a sizeable swing towards the Labor Party, allowing Labor to win back the seat on a 10 point margin.
 The seat was won by Renee Coffey.

 Speaking to Triple J Hack after his election loss, Chandler-Mather stated that he held "no regrets" for his time as an MP and described the workplace in parliament house as "bloody awful and frankly, a lot of the times miserable", specifically pointing to the "yelling and screaming" of opposing MPs during his speeches.
-In response, Prime Minster Anthony Albanese said Chandler-Mather needed a "a mirror and a reflection on why he’s no longer in parliament”.
+In response, Prime Minister Anthony Albanese said Chandler-Mather needed a "a mirror and a reflection on why he’s no longer in parliament”.